RetroDev256/line_editor/README.md

   Basic Types:
-NUMBER                   any sequence of base-10 digits STRING                   any sequence of bytes
+NUMBER                   any sequence of base-10 digits STRING                   any sequence of bytes (delimited by /)
-REGEX                    / deliminated regular expression
 INDEX:
     NUMBER               line NUMBER
     $                    the last line